nuvibit/terraform-workshop-e2-ssm-ec2-default-vpc/README.md

 https://aws.amazon.com/blogs/aws/new-port-forwarding-using-aws-system-manager-sessions-manager/

 Preparatory Tasks:
-[ ] Install the Session Manager Plugin
+- [ ] Install the Session Manager Plugin
-[ ] Create Test Payload / Website
+- [ ] Create Test Payload / Website

+Tasks
+- [ ] Configure and use port forwarding
+- [ ] Reconfigure SSM Settings

 ##### Install the Session Manager plugin for the AWS CLI, see also